 What does the dean of a law faculty do?
-I asked myself this question throughout my 12-year academic career.
+I asked myself this question throughout my academic career.
 Most of the time, they appear both indispensable and irrelevant in equal measure.
 Deans are quixotic, sometimes even hostile.
 They do not teach; they produce little research; and many law faculties are acrimonious places, suggesting that organisational leadership is not within their remit either.
 Yet, I’ve been fortunate to see every faculty I’ve belonged to develop in quantitative and qualitative ways.
 They must be doing something right.
 It is this something, however, that continued to confound.

 In the following reflections, I share five lessons I’ve learned to date.
-I hope these help academics better appreciate the thinking that undergirds some of the behaviours and decisions of their deans.
+I hope these help academics better appreciate the thinking that undergirds some of the behaviours and decisions of deans.
 They might also prove handy for colleagues who are contemplating the passage from research and lecturing to leadership and management.
 While a deanship is not sorcery, it’s not straightforward either.
 By the end of this essay, you’ll at least be able to answer my opening question.
 I’ll try not to make myself irrelevant in the process.

 Lesson #1: Leadership not Management

 Prior to venturing into the role, I held mentoring sessions with previous deans.
 These were invaluable and, throughout my tenure, I returned to my notes to recall the wisdom they shared.
 Within the wealth of their advice, one statement stands out: “you’re a leader, not a manager.”